UPTokenizing/digitalIdentity/ganache/README.md

 ## Deployment
   Check the containers installed executing the following:
       sudo docker ps -a

-  Identify the container id of **ganacheimage** and set in the following command:
+  Identify the container id of **ganacheimage** and set the following command:
       sudo docker start <containerid>

   Go into container **ganacheimage** by executing the following:
       sudo docker exec -it <containerid> /bin/bash

   Then, execute the following command:
       /tokPhyApp/ganache/startApp